darktable-org/dtdocs/content/preferences-settings/darkroom.md

 expand a single darkroom module at a time
 : Controls how [processing modules](../module-reference/processing-modules) are expanded in the darkroom.
 If this option is enabled, expanding a module by clicking collapses any currently expanded module.
 If you want to expand a module without collapsing the others you can do so with `Shift+click`.
 Disabling this option inverts the meaning of `click` and `Shift+click` (default on).

+only collapse modules in current group
+: When choosing to expand a single darkroom module at a time (using the logic defined in the previous setting), only collapse other modules that appear in the current visible group.
+Disable this option to ensure that modules in non-visible groups are also collapsed (default on).

 expand the module when it is activated, and collapse it when disabled : Select this option for the darkroom to automatically expand or collapse [processing modules](../module-reference/processing-modules) when they are enabled or disabled. (default off)